We recently traded our fully electric Nissan Leaf for a plug-in hybrid Chevy Volt. Unexpectedly, the Volt sent me an email yesterday.

 Point being, I’m sure I can improve on the 159 miles per gallon we’ve gotten since we bought it with better technique.
 I’m not the only driver though, and my wife tends to drive it like any ordinary car, ignoring any efficiency options.
 Which you can certainly do.
 But where’s the fun in that?
 True fact, we have driven more than 1000 miles in this vehicle, and have not put a single drop of gas in it.
 We are still driving on what gasoline the dealer left us in the 9 gallon tank.

-Coincidentally, the car’s email arrived the day we learned Uber has begun using self driving cabs in Pittsburgh.
-So much new technology!
 Cars have really changed over my lifetime, and now the changes promise to be rapid and breathtaking.
 Could this be the last car I’ll ever buy?
 I like cars, but I don’t see the idea of ordering up a self-driving ride on my phone as a bad thing.
+In fact, self driving car technology is coming up pretty fast into the mechanical world and it seems like they may become the new norm if all testing and maintenance come out perfectly and safely for all to drive.